cbrgott/Python_excercises/README.md

 # Python_excercises
-Solutions of Python problems found in Leetcode and similar websites while preparing for remote jobs.
+Solutions of Python problems found in Leetcode and similar websites as part of my training for remote jobs interviews.